Pacific Southwest, Region 9: Superfund

 Cleanup Results to Date

 Cleanup Progress: The existing OU1 PAT remedy cannot achieve the ROD objectives as planned and Air Force plans to submit a ROD amendment for remedy modification.
-AF installed 10 additional wells in 2009 to help address data gaps as part of the ROD amendment effort.
-The on going SVE or enhanced SVE systems is effectively reducing the VOC levels at various soil sites.
+AF installed 10 additional wells in 2009 to help address data gaps as part of the ROD amendment effort and 3 additional wells in 2015.
+The ongoing SVE or enhanced SVE systems is effectively reducing the VOC levels at various soil sites.

 Restoration/Reuse Progress: The AF could not transfer remaining base property in FY08 as planned, but will continue to push for early transfer after resolving the state land use covenant issues with City of Victorville and state water board.
 Most of the base property is in active reuse either as leased or transferred property.
 Victorville acts as the local reuse agency (LRA) for property leases from the AF until they can be transferred by deed to new owners.
 Victorville's plans for development of a rail yard facility is postponed indefinitely from an uncertain economy.
 EPA chairs reuse meetings to identify potential mitigation measures for reuse that impacts the infrastructure of treatment systems and landfill caps in place.